httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 If the user agent does attach a Cookie header field to an HTTP request, the user agent MUST compute the cookie-string following the algorithm defined in
-{{retrieval-algorithm}}, indicating that the retrieval is for an HTTP request.
-The retrieval-uri is defined as the request-uri and the same-site status of the retrieval is computed for the HTTP request as defined in
+{{retrieval-algorithm}}, where the retrieval's URI is the request-uri, the retrieval's same-site status is computed for the HTTP request as defined in
-{{same-site-requests}}.
+{{same-site-requests}}, and the retrieval's type is "HTTP".

 ### Non-HTTP APIs {#non-http}